Published on in Children's View

 Children’s Hospital of Philadelphia is overflowing with stories of triumph over disease, fixing broken bodies, healing through breakthroughs.

 But sometimes, illnesses can be particularly challenging to treat or the hospital’s collective expertise is not enough to save a child.
-That’s when the Pediatric Advanced Care Team (PACT), CHOP’s palliative care program, steps in to help families.
+That’s when the Justin Michael Ingerman Center for Palliative Care team, CHOP’s palliative care program, steps in to help families.

-PACT care is multidimensional.
+The Center for Palliative Care care is multidimensional.
 There are physicians, nurses, social workers, a child life specialist, an art therapist, a chaplain and bereavement counselors.
 They begin to help when a family receives a life-threatening diagnosis and offer support through the progression of illness, whatever its outcome.
 It’s more than decision-making support, managing symptoms or a referral to hospice.
-In fact, more often than not, PACT works with families for months — or even years — rather than just near the end of a child’s life.
+In fact, more often than not, the Center for Palliative Care works with families for months — or even years — rather than just near the end of a child’s life.

-“They walk with you,” is how Graciella Dominguez, who lost her son, Alex, last April, describes her family’s experience with PACT.
+“They walk with you,” is how Graciella Dominguez, who lost her son, Alex, last April, describes her family’s experience with the Center for Palliative Care.

 Waiting for a new heart

 That walk can have a happy ending.
-For example, every family that has a child waiting for a heart or lung transplant is offered PACT services.
+For example, every family that has a child waiting for a heart or lung transplant is offered Center for Palliative Care services.

 The Benscoter family was introduced to palliative care after their son, Tyler, was listed for a heart transplant.